Ancocodet/wp-umami/readme.md

 ## Upgrade Notice ##

+- **0.7.0** - Migrate options<br>
+This release migrates the options to new naming structure.
+Please check your settings after updating.

 - **0.7.0** - Preparation for 1.0<br>
 This release increases the minimum required PHP version to 7.4.
 <br><br>